davidwl/AppLaunchpad/docs/general-settings.md

 # General settings

 <!-- add-attribute:class:success -->
->**TIP:** For learning and testing purposes, use the [Luigi Fiddle](https://fiddle.luigi-project.io) page where you can configure a sample Luigi application.
+>**TIP:** For learning and testing purposes, use the [AppLaunchpad Fiddle](https://fiddle.applaunchpad-project.io) page where you can configure a sample AppLaunchpad application.

-The configuration file contains a section called **Settings** where you can configure additional Luigi options.
+The configuration file contains a section called **Settings** where you can configure additional AppLaunchpad options.

 <!-- accordion:start -->
 ### Settings code example